Information, Exploration, Imagination

 New Guidelines for using The Enterprise Library

-Face masks/coverings are required that cover the nose and mouth for anyone 5 years of age and older.
+Face masks/coverings are requested that cover the nose and mouth for anyone 5 years of age and older.

 Please help us protect our Library Staff and Community

 A maximum of 8 people will be allowed into the library

 Patrons will use hand sanitizer upon entering the library